-FTP in and modify wp-content/plugins/raygun4wp/raygun4wp.php – change the value on line 12 to true.
+FTP in and modify wp-content/plugins/raygun4wp/raygun4wp.php – change the value on line 16 ($multisite_support_enabled) to true.

 Visit the Admin dashboard of a child site (not the root network site).
-Go to its Plugin page, and you should see Raygun4WP ready to be activated – do so.
+Go to its Plugin page, and you should see Raygun ready to be activated – do so.

-A new Raygun4WP ’submenu will be added to the left sidebar.
-In there click on Configuration, paste in your API key, change the top dropdown to Enabled then click Save Changes.
-You can now click Send Test Error and one will appear in your Raygun dashboard.
+A new Raygun submenu will be added to the left sidebar.
+There, you may click on Settings, paste in your API key, and save changes.
+You can now click Send Test Error and confirm that it appears in your Raygun dashboard.